I was successful in my preparation for the MCAT, so I want to pass on some helpful tips to those who are currently preparing for the test.

 I'm absolutely sure it varies from person to person, but I do believe you need as much time to be as prepared as possible.
 Could I have taken the test after a few weeks of studying and done just as well?
 Sure, maybe.
 But I feel like approaching the MCAT like this leaves things up to chance.

-You want to be well rounded for the MCAT and prepared for anything they throw at you.
+You want to be well-rounded for the MCAT and prepared for anything they throw at you.
 You don't want to hope that an individual MCAT that you take happens to cover materials that cater to your strengths.
 Whatever score you get is going to stick with you through the application process.

 It is also partly psychological: did I need until the end of July?
 Probably not.
 But it felt a lot better going into the test feeling saturated instead of wishing I had covered this or that more thoroughly.
 It sort of puts your mind at ease.

 Also, it is easy to overlook the time that you are going to need to spend writing your personal statement, completing the AMCAS application, figuring out what schools to apply to, applying to jobs, and even finding a new apartment/moving (a lot of leases go from August-August).
-Even though you might like to picture it in your head, you won’t be able to devote all of your time towards studying.
+Even though you might like to picture it in your head, you won’t be able to devote all of your time to studying.

 MCAT Prep Course?